DSgbemisola/Hands-on-Lab-Basics-of-SQL-SELECT-Statement/README.md

 # Phase 3: Writing SQL statements to query and answer questions on SanFranciscoFilmLocations database

 # Task 1: Retrieve details of all the films from the filmlocations table with the details of each film record containing all the film columns.
-Solution: I lauched the "Query tool" tab, and typed the SQL statement to retrieve all records with all columns from the filmlocations table as follows:
+Solution: I retrieved all records with all columns from the filmlocations table  using the SQL statement below:
           SELECT * FROM filmlocations;
 ![image](https://github.com/DSgbemisola/Hands-on-Lab-Basics-of-SQL-SELECT-Statement/assets/116846702/dadec81b-7a1c-4de8-9b76-b0824488c4d4)

 # Task 2: Retrieve selective details of all the film records; retrieve the names of all the films along with director names and writer names.

-Solution: I lauched the "Query tool" tab, and typed the SQL statement to retrieve the names of all films with director names and writer names as follows:
+Solution: I retrieved the names of all films with director names and writer names using the SQL statement below:
           SELECT title as film_title, director as director_name,  writer as writer_name FROM filmlocations;
 ![image](https://github.com/DSgbemisola/Hands-on-Lab-Basics-of-SQL-SELECT-Statement/assets/116846702/ce1608e4-4e80-4d7b-be60-6f2eb1adaed0)

 # Task 3: Retrieve film names along with filming locations and release years, also restrict the output resultset to retrieve only the film records released in 2001 and onwards.

-Solution: I lauched the "Query tool" tab, and typed the SQL statement to retrieve the names of all films released in the 21st century and onwards (release years after 2001 including 2001), along with filming locations and release years as follows:
+Solution: I retrieved the names of all films released in the 21st century and onwards (release years after 2001 including 2001), along with filming locations and release years  using the SQL statement below:
           SELECT title as film_title, locations as filming_location, releaseyear as year_of_release FROM filmlocations
           WHERE releaseyear >= 2001;